irfanalamt/sentient-node-blog/posts/unsung-heroes.md

 - But phytoplankton are not just heroes - they are also surprisingly adaptable.
 Capable of surviving in a variety of environments, including those with changing depths, temperatures, salinity and light conditions, phytoplankton can naturally respond to their surroundings, making them **both resilient and resourceful**.

 > ⚡ The next time you look out at the ocean, take a second to appreciate these little critters.
 It's thanks to their hard work that we have the environment we know and love.
-It's time for us to show our gratitude.